An ad-free and cookie-free website.

-We show how EMN stock compares to 2,000+ US-based stocks, and to peers in the Process Industries sector and Chemicals: Major Diversified industry.
+We show how EMN stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Plastics Material and Resin Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Founded in 1920, Eastman is a global specialty materials company that produces a broad range of products found in items people use every day.
 With the purpose of enhancing the quality of life in a material way, Eastman works with customers to deliver innovative products and solutions while maintaining a commitment to safety and sustainability.
 The company's innovation-driven growth model takes advantage of world- class technology platforms, deep customer engagement, and differentiated application development to grow its leading positions in attractive end-markets such as transportation, building and construction, and consumables.
 As a globally inclusive and diverse company, Eastman employs approximately 14,500 people around the world and serves customers in more than 100 countries.
 The company had 2019 revenues of approximately $9.3 billion and is headquartered in Kingsport, Tennessee, USA.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)

 Stocks with higher market capitalization often have lower risk. (↑↓)